projf/projf-explore/graphics/hardware-sprites/README.md

 * `top_sprite_hedgehog_v1` - move colourful hedgehog sprite across screen
 * `top_sprite_hedgehog` - animate hedgehog sprite across landscape

+Learn more about these demos from the [Hardware Sprites](https://projectf.io/posts/hardware-sprites/) blog post, or read on for build instructions.

 These designs make use of modules from the [Project F library](../../lib/).
 Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the included modules.

 ## iCEBreaker Build